emlun/netcruncher/README.md

 Fully automated analysis of Android: Netrunner statistics

-This project is home to scripts for number crunching on dbzer0's Android:
+This project is home to scripts for number crunching on Android: Netrunner statistics, specifically in the format produced by dbzer0's OCTGN game definition.
-Netrunner OCTGN statistics.
 The vision is to allow fully automated analysis of said statistics.

 Prerequisites
 -------------